 The asyncio.run() function manages the asyncio event loop.
 It cannot be called when another asyncio event loop is running in the same thread.
 Its design requires that it be used as the main entry point for asyncio programs and only be called once.

-See 6.36 Ignored runtime errors and unhandled exceptions for vulnerabilities associated with exception handling.

 If any task in an event loop blocks, it runs the risk of never being restarted if the event loop ends before the block condition completes.
 Many functions in the Python standard library incur blocking, and therefore are subject to this issue.
 Therefore, many libraries also exist in non-blocking versions.